16 Best Front End Languages You can Learn in 2025

 HTML

-• HTML stands for the HyperText Markup Language and is the standard markup language for documents.
+HTML stands for HyperText Markup Language and is the standard markup language used for creating web pages and documents.

-• It also works along with front-end technologies such as CSS and the scripting language JavaScript.
+It also works with front-end technologies such as CSS and the scripting language JavaScript.
+To streamline development, it can be integrated with ‘no-code web app’ platforms.

-• It is user-friendly and simple to understand.
-It works for web page development, game development, internet navigation, etc.
+It is user-friendly and straightforward to understand.
+It can be used for web page development, game development, internet navigation, and various other purposes.

 Salient Features:

-• User-Friendly and Quick to Grasp — HTML is a free and easily comprehensible language.
+• User-Friendly and Quick to Grasp : HTML is an accessible and easily comprehensible language.
 Its ease of use extends to seamless implementation, requiring no additional front-end language for browser compatibility.

 2. CSS